| ||Format||Pages||Price|| |

 Significance and Use

-Experience demonstrates that geomembranes can have leaks caused during their installation and placement of material(s) on the geomembrane.
+4.5 Experience demonstrates that geomembranes can have leaks caused during their installation and placement of material(s) on the geomembrane.

-FIG. 1 Schematic of the Electrical Leak Location Method (Earthen material-Covered Geomembrane System is Shown)
+FIG. 1 Schematic of the Electrical Leak Location Method (Earthen Material-Covered Geomembrane System is Shown)

 1.2 This guide does not cover systems that are restricted to seam testing only, nor does it cover systems that may detect leaks non-electrically.
-It does not cover systems that only detect the presence, but not the location of leaks.
+It does not cover systems that only detect the presence, but not the location, of leaks.

-1.3 Warning—The electrical methods used for geomembrane leak location could use high voltages, resulting in the potential for electrical shock or electrocution.
+1.3 (Warning—The electrical methods used for geomembrane leak location could use high voltages, resulting in the potential for electrical shock or electrocution.
 This hazard might be increased because operations might be conducted in or near water.
 In particular, a high voltage could exist between the water or earth material and earth ground, or any grounded conductor.
 These procedures are potentially very dangerous, and can result in personal injury or death.
 The electrical methods used for geomembrane leak location should be attempted only by qualified and experienced personnel.
-Appropriate safety measures must be taken to protect the leak location operators as well as other people at the site.
+Appropriate safety measures must be taken to protect the leak location operators as well as other people at the site.)

-1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory requirements prior to use.
+1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.